-The flow at the South Australian border is approximately 8.5 GL/day and is expected to increase to approximately 9 GL/day over the weekend and remain at that level over the coming week, depending on river operations.
+The flow at the South Australian border is approximately 9 GL/day and is expected to decrease to approximately 7.8 GL/day over the coming week, depending on river operations.

 The current flow at the South Australian border includes the full January Entitlement Flow (7 GL/day), along with water for the environment, interstate trade adjustments and adjustment for deferred entitlement flows, which are stored and accumulated for critical human water needs during dry periods.